Served: 10¼ years

-On June 25, 1920, a domestic disturbance at the Bolin House on North B Street, near Two Mile Creek, involving an attack on a woman was reported to Hamilton Police.
-According to the report, a woman was being dragged about by her hair.
-Captain Joseph Cahill and other officers responded, but there was no indication of any problem and admittance was refused.
+On June 25, 1920, a domestic disturbance was anonymously called in at the Bolin home involving an attack on a woman.
+According to the report, an aged woman was being dragged about by her hair.
+Captain Joseph Cahill and other officers responded, but they could find no indication of a problem outside the home and were refused admittance.

-About 7:20 a.m. on the morning of June 25, 1920, Sergeant Stegemann of 12 South D Street, Chief of Detectives Herman Dulle, and Detective Edward Riley responded back to follow up on the report and assure the safety of whatever women they might find there.
-Eli Bolin, the owner, met them on the sidewalk and Detective Riley interviewed him while Chief Dulle and Sergeant Stegemann entered the home.
-Chief Dulle looked around on the first floor and Sergeant Stegemann went upstairs.
+About 7:20 a.m. on the morning of June 25, 1920, Hamilton Police determined to investigate further.
+Sergeant Stegemann, Chief of Detectives (Captain) Herman Dulle, and Detective Edward Riley responded back.
+Eli Bolin, the homeowner, met them on the sidewalk and Detective Riley interviewed him while Captain Dulle and Sergeant Stegemann entered the home.
+Captain Dulle looked around on the first floor and Sergeant Stegemann went upstairs.

-When Sergeant Stegemann stepped into an upstairs room he was met by James Bolin (32) pointing a pump shotgun at him.
-Sergeant Stegemann yelled to Chief Dulle, “Cap, come here!” pulled his sidearm, and started backing up.
-As Chief Dulle rushed to the stairs, Sergeant Stegemann was backing down the steps and Bolin pulled the trigger shooting Sergeant Stegemann in the center of his chest.
+When Sergeant Stegemann stepped into an upstairs room he was met by James Bolin pointing a pump shotgun at him.
+Sergeant Stegemann yelled to Captain Dulle, “Cap, come here!” and pulled his sidearm while backing up.
+As Chief Dulle rushed up the stairs, Sergeant Stegemann was backing down the steps and Bolin pulled the trigger shooting Sergeant Stegemann in the center of his chest.
 Sergeant Stegemann fired a round from his revolver.
-He fell backward into Chief Dulle, who eased him to the floor.
+He fell backward into Captain Dulle, who eased him to the floor.

 Chief of Police Stricker and several officers responded with rifles and shotguns borrowed from the C. A. Clark and Sons Company and Spoerl Hardware.
 Eli, Lee, and William Bolin and Mrs. Sarah Cornett surrendered and were taken into custody.

 Sergeant Stegemann, on the way to the hospital, asked for a drink of water and fell into an unconscious state.
-He did not regain consciousness and died at 8:20 a.m. in the hospital.
+He did not regain consciousness and died at 8:00 a.m. on June 25, 1920 in the hospital.”

-By 2:20 p.m. on June 25th, physicians had all but given up hope for Bolin’s survival.
-At the time it appeared that he had been shot four times; once in the side, one in the arm, and twice in the back.
+By 2:20 p.m. on June 25, 1920, physicians had all but given up hope for Bolin’s survival.
+He had been shot four times; once in the side, one in the arm, and twice in the back.
 The shots to his back went through his lungs.
 The shot to his side traversed his abdomen.
 Though conscious, the only statement he made was an admission that he shot Sergeant Stegemann.
 He refused to tell police what was so important at the Bolin home that they were willing to kill police officers for it.
 Bolin died at 5:50 p.m. that night.
 He was buried in Greenwood Cemetery on June 28, 1920.